ejpsoil/soildata-assimilation-guidance/docs/cookbook/hale-studio.md

 ![Import a codelist in Hale](img/hale-codelists.png)

+Hale studio supports the INSPIRE registry xml format as well as codelists based on the SKOS ontology.
+However SKOS codelists shold be encoded as RDF/XML.
+In order to load the [GLOSIS codelists](https://github.com/rapw3k/glosis/blob/master/glosis_cl.ttl), which are encoded as turtle.
+You can use a tool like [easyrdf.org](https://www.easyrdf.org/converter) to convert it to RDF/XML first.

 Now assign a mapping from local values to this codelist.

 - Select the observed property (bulkdens, organic matter, ...) on the source model